 - Damage to personal property

 If mistreatment at a nursing home is so severe that it leads directly to your loved one’s premature death, you and other surviving family members may be eligible to demand restitution through a wrongful death claim.
-A lawyer in at Ostroff Injury Law in Allentown can help you calculate all the potential damages in a nursing home abuse case.
+A lawyer in at Ostroff Godshall Injury and Accident Lawyers in Allentown can help you calculate all the potential damages in a nursing home abuse case.

 Talk to an Allentown Nursing Home Abuse Attorney About Legal Options